Managing Accumulated Paid Leaves: How Should We Handle Cash-Outs When Employees Quit?

 daynnight

-But can you put some light on the leave encasement of GOVT. employees at retirement.
-If I am not wrong 10 month leave are encashed in case of Punjab govt employee and same applies for central govt employees; Under which rule this is done?
+Okay, the Factories Act also states generically that not more than 30 PLs can be carried forward.
+Can you shed some light on the leave encashment of government employees at retirement?
+If I am not mistaken, 10 months of leave are encashed in the case of Punjab government employees, and the same applies to central government employees.
+Under which rule is this done?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute